s-t-a-n/Spine/README.md

 ## Core features

 - Hardware Abstraction Layer: HAL aimed at removing platform specified code.
 Theoretically allowing a seemless jump from for example Arduino, to STM32, to ESP32, to mock as all platforms are essentially doing the same thing.

 ### Contents

 - **Controllers**: Includes PID controller, SetReset-Latch.
 - **Core**: Provides datetime and time utilities, debugging tools, exception handling, and scheduling.
 - **Event System**: Manages events and pipelines.
 - **Filters**: Offers various filter implementations rolled into a filterstack including simple bandpass, EWMA, inverting, transpositiong and passthrough.
-- **I/O**: Contains generic sensor interface and various streams with support for buffered streams and UART 'transactions'.
+- **I/O**: Contains generic sensor interface and various streams with support for buffered streams and UART ' transactions'.
 - **Platform**: Abstraction layers for GPIO, HAL, bus-protocols (I2C, UART).
 Currently only Arduino and native X86 are supported.
 - **Structure**: Various data structures such as arrays, ring buffers, stacks, memorypools, static string and vectors that adhere to single allocation principle to eliminate fragmentation.
 - **Tracker**: Tools for monitoring average changes and runaway conditions.

 ## How to run